JasonHyun/MiFoodTech/design/design-journey.md

 #### Team Page (Jason)
-![First Iteration of Desktop Team Page](/design/teamDesk1.jpg)
+![First Iteration of Desktop Team Page](/design/teamDesk1.jpg) This sketch places the team members' headshots and names in an array below the navigation bar and the caption for the page.
+Each slot of the array will consist of the image of the member and their name, such that there are three rows and two columns.
+The content themselves are presented this way to make navigation within the page more accessible and convenient.

-![First Iteration of Mobile Team Page](/design/teamMobile1.jpg)
+![First Iteration of Mobile Team Page](/design/teamMobile1.jpg) This sketch shows the same adjustments for the navigation bar as all other pages, but considering the limited space on mobile platforms, the array that holds the contents will be reduced one column.

-![Second Iteration of Desktop Team Page](/design/teamDesk2.jpg)
+![Second Iteration of Desktop Team Page](/design/teamDesk2.jpg) This sketch maintains the same array idea from the first iteration, except each slot now consists of vertically oriented pairs of headshots and names, instead of horizontal.
+This way, we can make more efficient use of white space.

-![Second Iteration of Mobile Team Page](/design/teamMobile2.jpg)
+![Second Iteration of Mobile Team Page](/design/teamMobile2.jpg) Accordingly, the array for this iteration has been expanded to two columns, with each slot consisting of a headshot of a member and their name below said headshot.
+This allows for free use of space horizontally, where we can fit another slot for another member.

 #### Future Page (Danielle)